Saying Yes and No in Welsh

 - A question using a form of bod is answered with the related form of bod from the same tense.
 (A very wide class of questions and answers!)
 If that does not apply then,

-- A question based on short forms of gwneud and cael and perhaps a couple of others in especially common use, including the conditional of hoffi/licio and gallu/medru, is answered with a form of the same verb from the same tense.
+- A question based on short forms of gwneud and cael, the conditional of hoffi/licio and gallu/medru, and perhaps a couple of others in especially common use, is answered with a form of the same verb from the same tense.
 If that does not apply then,

 - The rest, which will be questions based on short-form future forms of verbs, can be answered with future forms of gwneud.